ridhamsood-rrc/Assignment_3_ISD/README.md

 about the unusual transactions occurring on his/her account.
 Moreover, if in future, I want to add SMS alerts, I can do that too without altering any code of the BankAccount class.

+## Event-Driven Programming Paradigm

+In this assignment, the Event-Driven Programming Paradigm was very useful as it makes the app more responsive and interactive.
+Using this, the code doesn't run in a fixed order but waits for the user to click the given button and then work according to the button clicked.
+It also makes the code run smoother and make the app responsive a lot.